Mike's Home Inspector Blog

 This means that is designed for 3 wires from the utility: 2 hot (usually black and red) and 1 neutral (white) wire that services the home.
 Three phase systems usually have an extra hot wire (any color except white or green but usually blue) and are extremely rare in homes.

 Still confused?
-Let me quickly summarize: the only thing you need to worry about as a new or existing homeowner is the amperage, which usually varies from 100 to 200 (and up) amperage.
+Let me quickly summarize: the only thing you need to worry about as a new or existing homeowner is the amperage, which usually varies from 100 to 200 (and up) amperes.
 The rest is standard to nearly every home and any deviation should be investigated by an electrician.

 The main area of concern for the home inspector are:

 So, what is a homeowner to think?
 This topic is a perfect example of why I am a systematic home inspector and not an “electrical” or “plumbing” or “structural” inspector as these systems are all interdependent in a home.
-While I could lull you to sleep with my many hours of research, the biggest takeaway is that moisture control is the key to mold control.
+While I could lull you to sleep with my many hours of research, the biggest takeaway is that moisture control is the key to mould control.
 Did I mention that moisture is the sworn enemy of the home inspector?